Video Game / Adventure Island

 - Head Swap: The Evil Witch Doctor in the first game literally does this.
 At the end of each world, he will lose his head and get a new one after being defeated by the player.

-- Heart Container: In Adventure Island IV, usually requiring you to solve a jumping puzzle to obtain them.
+- Heart Container: In IV, usually requiring you to solve a jumping puzzle to obtain them.
 They come in a variety of full and half heart containers.

 - Hearts Are Health: In IV.

-- Hyperactive Metabolism: So hyperactive, in fact, that if Higgins doesn't get enough food in the first three NES games, he'll die.
+- Hyperactive Metabolism: So hyperactive, in fact, that if Higgins doesn't get enough food in most games except IV and Super II, he'll die of starvation.

 - Invincibility Power-Up: Honey Girl the fairy will make ol' Higgins invincible for 15 seconds, allowing him to bump into and kill anything with a touch.
-In Adventure Island IV, an actual star takes over her role.
+In Takahashi Meijin no Bōken Jima IV, an actual star takes over her role.

 - The anime series Bug-tte Honey features Honey trying to rescue Higgins with the help of three Earth kids.
 Seems Higgins would be lost without her.

-- Life Meter: Played straight in Adventure Island IV and Super Adventure Island II.
+- Life Meter: Played straight in Takahashi Meijin no Bōken Jima IV and Super Adventure Island II.
 The early versions used a hunger meter instead.

 - Market-Based Title: Somewhat.
-The Game Boy version of Adventure Island is actually a port of Adventure Island II for the NES, while the Game Boy version of II is a port of III.
-In Japan they just kept the same numbers.
+The Game Boy version of Adventure Island is actually a port of Adventure Island II for the NES, while Adventure Island II: Aliens in Paradise is a port of 3.
+In Japan, they just kept the same numbers.

-- Metroidvania: Adventure Island IV and Super Adventure Island II.
+- Metroidvania: Takahashi Meijin no Bōken Jima IV and Super Adventure Island II.

 - Nintendo Hard: Most notably the first game.
 Particularly when you wind up without a weapon.
 Fourth Famicom game is rather easy though.

-- One-Hit-Point Wonder: Except in The Beginning.
-One hit kills in the first 3 games, unless you're riding on a dinosaur or you have a special gem.
-The fourth game has a life meter.
+- One-Hit-Point Wonder: Except in IV, Super II, and The Beginning.
+One hit kills are prominent, unless Higgins is riding or has a special gem.

 - Playing with Fire: Fireballs are your best friend when it comes to staying alive.

-- Personal Space Invader: One of the bats in Adventure Island IV takes away all collected food this way.
+- Personal Space Invader: One of the bats in Takahashi Meijin no Bōken Jima IV takes away all collected food this way.

 - Poison Mushroom: Some item eggs contain ... eggplant, Higgins's least favorite food.
 If opened, the eggplant will follow him around until it has drained his HP down to two bars.
 You can't get rid of it, but you can get a points bonus if you can survive the rest of the level in this condition.

-- Power-Up Letdown: The skateboard in the first three games which makes you unable to stop.
+- Power-Up Letdown: The skateboard in the first game, II, Super, New, 3 and The Beginning which makes you unable to stop.

 - Precision-Guided Boomerang: Present in later installments.